hexe-rs/Hexe.swift/README.md

     <img src="https://raw.githubusercontent.com/hexe-rs/Hexe/assets/Icon/Swift/Icon.png" alt="Hexe" width="250">
     </a>
     <br>
-    Swift wrapper for the <a href="https://github.com/hexe-rs/Hexe">Hexe</a> chess engine
+    A Swift wrapper for the <a href="https://github.com/hexe-rs/Hexe">Hexe</a> chess engine
 </p>

 ## What is Hexe?